MyK00L/notebook_compiler/README.md

 Reads from ```./config.ron``` and ```./layout.txt``` and outputs to ```./out.tex```

+The default configuration should be compliant to [ICPC world finals rules](https://icpc.global/worldfinals/on-site-registration)

 To then compile to pdf you can do
 ```sh
 pdflatex --shell-escape out.tex